Design Sprints for Scrum Projects

 Bridging Design Sprints and Scrum Sprints

 Design Sprints can fit fairly easy into a Scrum project.
 But there are a few pitfalls.
-In order to make it work, you have to first understand what outcomes Design Sprints actually provides and where they really fit into Scrum.
+In order to make it work, you need to understand what kind of outcomes a Design Sprint actually provides and where they fit into Scrum.

 Don’t flow down the Waterfall